cwrenhold/devc-nvim-commands/README.md

 To use this script, you will need to have the `devc-nvim` script in your path.
 You can do this by adding the directory containing the script to your path, or by copying the script to a directory which is already in your path.
 For example, you could clone this repository and then add that directory to your path, and then either copy the `devc-nvim` script to `/usr/local/bin` or create a symlink to it from there.

+As this is an executable script, you may need to make it executable with `chmod +x devc-nvim` if it isn't already.

 # Usage

 To use this, you need to be in a directory which contains a devcontainer configuration.
 There are a few ways to use this script in such a location: